 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where perlialite typically forms.
+Look in alkaline igneous rocks country, the host setting where perlialite typically forms.
 If you start seeing sodalite, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.